 - Download and install GridinSoft Anti-Malware.
 After the installation, you will be offered to perform the Standard Scan.
 Approve this action.

-- Standard scan checks the logical disk where the system files are stored, together with the files of programs you have already installed.
+- Standard scan checks the logical disk where the system files are stored and the files of programs you have already installed.
 The scan lasts up to 6 minutes.

 - When the scan is over, you may choose the action for each detected virus.
-For all files of URL:Blacklist the default option is “Delete”.
+For all URL files:Blacklist the default option is “Delete”.
 Press “Apply” to finish the malware removal.

 Another detections from Avast